How to Solve the “WordPress Memory Limit Exhausted” Error – A Complete Guide

 Install WP Umbrella on your websites in a minute and discover a new way to manage multiple WordPress sites.

-Get Started for freeHow to Increase the PHP Memory Limit in WordPress
+Step-by-Step Guide to Increasing the PHP Memory Limit in WordPress

 Expert Tip

 Want a seamless WordPress experience without any PHP memory error?
-Run awaty from shared hosting and take a dedicated or managed hosting plan that allows for easy PHP memory limit adjustments.
+Run away from shared hosting and take a dedicated or managed hosting plan that allows for easy PHP memory limit adjustments.

 Changing the WordPress memory limit requires editing the wp-config.php file.
-The file can be downloaded from the public_html folder of your site, download it and open it with your HTML editor.
+The file can be downloaded from the public_html folder of your site.

 - Download the